 Through many mock job interviews we were able to understand the steps up to, and including, the interview process.
 Being well-groomed and dressed appropriately was only a fraction of what was required for a successful session.
 The clock began ticking from the moment we walked into the office, said hello, extended our hand and made eye contact, during that critical first impression.

-A positive perception of others can help us obtain employment, advance within the workplace, meet a significant other, initiate friendships, join special interest groups, participate in leisure activities; anywhere other humans are involved our image matters.
+A positive perception of ourselves by others can help us obtain employment, advance within the workplace, meet a significant other, initiate friendships, join special interest groups, participate in leisure activities; anywhere other humans are involved our image matters.
 Likewise a negative image can hinder us from reaching our fullest potential by preventing our personal and professional growth.

 Our image, how others perceive us or what we project to the outside world, is our essence and as such should come from a place of authenticity.
 It’s how we walk, talk, dress, and behave.
 Image is so much more than how we appear as evidenced by some in the media whose careers, families, relationships, etc. have been virtually destroyed due to a careless word or deed.

-Image as it relates to people with disabilities is a completely different animal.
+Image, as it relates to people with disabilities, is a completely different animal.
 If people without disabilities encounter assumptions (positive or negative) imagine the challenges faced by people with disabilities in all areas of their lives.
 Speaking from my personal experience, when people see me it seems my white cane leads them to draw their own conclusions (right or wrong, and a topic of deeper conversation at a different time).

 Prior to beginning this blog I recognized there weren’t many resources on beauty for women who are blind and vision impaired.
 I knew back then that my ultimate goal would be to start a business within this arena but I wasn’t sure how to make it happen.
 Then a few months ago I took a course and received my Image Consultant Certification – YAY!